Jose and Lisa Chambilla | Wycliffe Bible Translators

 To read more about the Hills or to support them, click here.

-Rivers of the World (ROW) focuses on community-driven development in impoverished communities.
-ROW addresses the physical, emotional, and spiritual health of a community.
+Mission: Hope focuses on community-driven development in impoverished communities.
+They address the physical, emotional, and spiritual health of a community.
 To address extreme poverty at its deepest levels, a proactive and holistic approach is required.
-Partnering with churches, indigenous organizations, local leadership, and other US nonprofits, ROW goes into remote areas around the world to help anchor healthy, sustainable communities of faith.
+Partnering with churches, indigenous organizations, local leadership, and other US nonprofits, Mission: Hope goes into remote areas around the world to help anchor healthy, sustainable communities of faith.

 To read more about the Rivers of the World or to support them, click here.